7 Facts from our GenePlaza Review

 This report tells the user their genetic similarity to ancient populations from the Bronze and Iron ages.
 The results also show descriptions for the various ancient populations mentioned in the report.
 Lastly, the studies and references used by the app are clearly cited.

-While results from the K29 calculator are similar to the K35 calculator, fewer details are provided.
-There is not much of a discussion and not any further reading material beyond the graph.
+While results from the K29 calculator are similar to the K35, it contains fewer details.
+There is not much discussion and no additional reading material beyond the graph.

-Results for the Depression App, Sleep Zzz, Ci-lantro vs No-lantro, Coffee Metabolism, Intelligence App, My Weight, Taste Perception, Neuroticism App, Ancestry, and Ethnicity Calculator are similar.
-These results typically contain a graph showing the user’s results compared to the population used in the study.
+Results for the remaining apps are similar.
+They typically contain a graph showing the user’s results compared to the population used in the study.
 Usually, GenePlaza also provides a few articles to discuss the results.

 The Health Traits app has the most extensive results and includes a large number of traits to explore.
 Sections include potential medical diagnoses, early life factors, family history, health and medical history, and more.

 Users can explore their genetic data across different diagnoses and genetic variants.
-GenePlaza lists each trait, like being diagnosed with asthma, how likely you are to have that trait, and what in your genetic code contributes to the risk.
+GenePlaza lists each trait, like being diagnosed with asthma, how likely you are to have it, and how your genetic code contributes to the risk.

 Review of GenePlaza Privacy